khoi-nguyen/www-old/teaching/nyu/2023-spring-na/midterm.md

 ## Chapter 4: Linear systems

-- Perform a LU decomposition and understand why/how it works
+- Find the LU decomposition and understand why/how it works
-- Perform forward and backward substitution
+- Forward and backward substitution
+- Find the Cholesky decomposition of a symmetric matrix
-- Know or be able to calculate the complexity of these two algorithms
+- Know or be able to calculate the complexity of these algorithms